Board of Directors

 Daryl Everett works in VRS, community and travel interpreting.
 She holds a Master of Education degree from UNF.
 Daryl lives outside of Tampa but grew up in Jacksonville.
 She’s passionate about connecting to the Deaf and interpreting community and bringing people together to form lasting relationships.
 In her free time, she enjoys camping and paddle boarding with her two children as well as watercoloring and reading historical fiction and self-help books.
 Read Full Bio

-FLORIDA ASSOCIATION OF THE DEAF (FAD) REPRESENTATIVE STUDENT REPRESENTATIVE
+FLORIDA ASSOCIATION OF THE DEAF (FAD) REPRESENTATIVE STUDENT REPRESENTATIVE EAST REGION REPRESENTATIVE

 Vacant